Njarackal: Demographics

-Narakkal is situated at the center of Vypeen island.

-Here is some general information about the demographics of Narakkal:

-Narakkal is a village located in the Vypin area of Ernakulam district in the southern state of Kerala, India.
-According to the 2011 Census of India, Narakkal had a population of 33,030 people, with a male population of 15,735 and a female population of 17,295.
+Njarakkal is a village located at the center of Vypeen island, Ernakulam district in the southern state of Kerala, India.
+According to the 2011 Census of India, Njarakkal had a population of 23,760 people, with a male population of 11,544 and a female population of 12,216.

-The literacy rate of Narakkal is higher than the national average, with a literacy rate of 96.36% (as of 2011).
+The literacy rate of Njarakkal is higher than the national average, with a literacy rate of 97.46% (as of 2011).
 The majority of the population speaks Malayalam, which is the official language of Kerala, and some people also speak English and Hindi.

-Narakkal has a mixed population of people from various religious backgrounds.
-The majority of the population is Hindu, followed by Muslims and Christians.
+Njarakkal has a mixed population of people from various religious backgrounds.
+The majority of the population is Hindu, followed by Christians and Muslims.
 The village is known for its rich cultural heritage and traditional festivals, which are celebrated with great enthusiasm by people of all religions.

-The main occupation of the people in Narakkal is fishing, and the village is famous for its fishing industry.
+The main occupation of the people in Njarakkal is fishing, and the village is famous for its fishing industry.
 However, with the growth of tourism, many people have also started working in the hospitality industry and other related businesses.